Can You Freeze Avocado?

 By Regan Cafiso for Food Network Kitchen

 The most successful way to freeze avocado is to mash it first with some lemon juice.
 Start with perfectly fresh, pitted avocados.
 Scoop the insides into a mixing bowl and top with freshly squeezed lemon juice.
 Mash to a uniform consistency with a fork or potato masher.
 Scoop the mashed fruit into a resealable freezer bag and press into an even layer.
 Squeeze out as much air as possible, then seal and freeze for up to 1 month.
-To use it, thaw the frozen avocado in the refrigerator before using.
-Use the mashed avocado as a sandwich spread, on toast or in guacamole.

 Can You Freeze Whole Avocados?